blackheaven/WeakAndUselessHaskellForNothing/README.md

   Product Right l r = r
 ```
 ``Sum`` is often called ``(,)`` and ``Product`` is often called ``Either``.
+``Product`` is just a cartesian product of spaces.
+``Sum`` is more complicated because we need to check the selected type and *types families* do the job well.
+Let's try:

 ```haskell
 Prelude> :kind!
 Product Left A B